-While was working on an English major and grinding out 10-hour shifts at Tower Records, I'd spend my free time pitching features and concert reviews to dozens of local publications around Los Angeles.
+While mindlessly chipping away at an English major and grinding out 10-hour shifts at Tower Records (when there was a Tower Records), I'd spend all my free time pitching features and concert reviews to dozens of local publications around Los Angeles.

-After getting enough "Thanks, but no thanks" responses from enough managing editors, I gave up on pitching and decided to publish something on my own.
+After getting enough "Thanks, but no thanks" responses from managing editors, I gave up on pitching and decided to publish something on my own.
 In order to raise the $750 is was going to take to launch a legitimate 'zine, I sold a big chunk of my record collection to Rhino Records, the one in Claremont.
-(Selling my vinyl copy of Prince's Black Album for a mere $150 tells you how desperate I was, but in retrospect, it paid off.)
+(Selling my legit vinyl copy of Prince's Black Album for a mere $150 tells you how desperate I was.)

 Initially the 'zine was a quarterly with a run of about 1,000 copies per issue.
 I wrote it, designed it, printed it, and distributed it to over 50 bookstores and record shops in Los Angeles and Orange County out of the back of my trunk.